TOAST-DOCS/Storage-Object-Storage/zh/api-guide.md

 2. In the **Set API Password** input box under **API Endpoint Setting**, enter the password to use when issuing a token.
 3. Click **Save**.

+> [Note]
+> An API password is set by account.
+You can use the same password set in one project for all of your other projects.

 <br/>

 ## Authentication Token Issuance